Igetis008/Quiz-Application/README.md

 2. **Set Up Database**:
    - Open MySQL Workbench or another MySQL client
-   - Execute the SQL commands from `database_setup.md` to create the database and insert sample questions
+   - Execute the SQL commands from `database_setup.md` to create the database and insert sample questions(Can refer from the "Screenshot 2025-08-25 194300.png")

 3. **Configure Database Connection**:
    - Edit `database.py` to set your MySQL username and password